A Guide to Understanding Horizontal Carousels

 Vertical carousels are automated storage solutions that operate on the vertical axis.
 The mechanism that drives a vertical carousel is similar to the mechanism that drives a Ferris wheel; however, rather than rotating on a circular path, as a Ferris wheel would, the shelving units move up and down vertically, following an elongated oval path.
 This configuration means that vertical carousels have a small footprint on the warehouse floor and can more than double the storage capacity of ordinary static shelving units.

 What we call “the footprint” is measured at the base of the unit.
-Typically, a vertical carousel is five to seven feet deep and 10 to 12 feet wide—although at SencorpWhite, we can customize solutions to fit smaller niche spaces.
+Typically, a vertical carousel is five to seven feet deep and 10 to 12 feet wide—although, at SencorpWhite, we can customize solutions to fit smaller niche spaces.
 When we are working with you to design a vertical carousel, we look at the square footage you currently are using for storage space and use that to help determine the pan depth, width, and height.
 The height can be variable, so if you are storing small items, we can make the shelves denser, and if you have tall items, we can make the shelves farther apart.
 This allows us to maximize storage density and minimize the footprint.
 Remember, usable storage is what fits on the shelves or in the pans.
 SencorpWhite has one of the smallest motor footprints in the industry, so the usable storage density is very near the overall cubic footprint.

 Vertical carousels are becoming increasingly common across all sectors, in industries ranging from aerospace and manufacturing to retail and pharmaceuticals.
 That’s because in addition to increasing storage density, they can significantly improve warehouse performance.
 As with a horizontal carousel, a vertical carousel’s internal mechanism is integrated with computer software, creating a true “goods-to-person” delivery system.
 When a certain product needs to be picked, it is the software that directs the carousel to present the correct tote to the operator at the work counter.
 This accelerates pick speed, improves picking accuracy, and enhances workplace ergonomics.

-Another advantage of SencorpWhite vertical carousels is that they include an emergency hand-crank for manual backup.
+Another advantage of SencorpWhite vertical carousels is that they include an emergency hand crank for manual backup.
 If there is a system failure, operators can release the brake and use the hand crank to turn the internal mechanism.
 They can empty or fill the whole device, enabling operations to continue until the unit is running fully automated again.

 Vertical lift modules